 If your baby or toddler wakes up unexpectedly, or grinds their teeth, or kicks their legs repeatedly, and you often find yourself pondering how to enhance the child’s sleep, know that you are not alone.

-Is this just a phase—or is something else going on?
+Many parents notice these “busy sleep” patterns and wonder: Is this just a phase—or is something else going on?

-While vitamin D is best known for building strong bones, research now suggests it may also play a role in helping young children sleep more peacefully.
+In recent years, doctors and child health researchers have been paying closer attention to one quiet but powerful helper in children’s sleep: vitamin D. While vitamin D is best known for building strong bones, research now suggests it may also play a role in helping young children sleep more peacefully.

 Let’s explore what this means for your family—simply, gently, and without overwhelm.